 It may help you to harken back to a day when you were in real danger, and to recall your own reaction.
 Or, better yet, picture yourself in an imaginary situation fraught with danger.
 For instance, say you have just angered a diabolical gangster, and he has ordered his henchman to dangle you by your legs out of a 20-story building.
 You know they won’t drop you because you’re the only person with the combination to a safe full of diamonds.
 But there you are, dangling 20 stories up.
 How would you feel?
 You’re in no real danger, but can you stay calm?
 Think straight?
 Stop your heart from pounding or your palms from sweating?
 Would you willingly put yourself in that situation again?
 Could you give a coherent speech?
 Make small talk?
 Enjoy a movie?
 That’s what anxiety feels like.

 How to Handle Anxiety

-Thankfully, there are multiple ways to handle anxiety.
+Once you’re well versed on what does anxiety feel like, there are multiple ways to handle anxiety.
 Some rely on therapy, others call on medication, and still others may involve natural remedies.

 Your first step may be to deal with your anxiety via therapy or counseling.
 Read these University Health News posts for tips on how to find the right type of therapist: